vapoursynth/vapoursynth/doc/pythonreference.rst

    Internal class that stores the context sensitive data that VapourSynth needs.
 It is an opaque object whose attributes you cannot access directly.

-   A normal user has now way of getting an instance of this object.
+   A normal user has no way of getting an instance of this object.
 You can only encounter EnvironmentData-objects if you work with EnvironmentPolicies.

    This object is weak-referenciable meaning you can get a callback if the environment-data object is actually being freed (i.e. no other object holds an instance to the environment data.)